-Pro tip: there are benches inside the chapel but guards do their best to keep the traffic flowing.
+There are benches inside the chapel but guards do their best to keep the traffic flowing.
 Time your passing of the benches to when someone gets up and you’ll be able to take your time and marvel at the incredible artwork of the Sistine Chapel.

 Value for money is hard to come by in this mega tourist area but head over to Borgo Pio Street where you’ll find a selection of decent restaurants and cafes.
 After a small pizza and salad, we headed to Gelateria Del Monte for some of the best ice cream money can buy in Rome.

 Welcome to the largest church in the world and center of the Catholic world.
 St Peter’s Basilica without a doubt tops the list of best churches in Rome, a massive shrine dedicated to St Peter who is buried right beneath the basilica.
 It took 120 years to complete its construction, with Italy’s finest artists, including Bernini and Michaelangelo taking part in the holy mega-project.